flare-foundation/go-songbird/README.md

 You can use `Ctrl+C` to kill the node.

-Please note that you currently need to be whitelisted to connect to the beacon nodes.
+Please note that you currently need to be whitelisted to connect to the Songbird validators.

 ### Pruning & APIs